Overview

 Treat Insulin Resistance

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Insulin resistance is characterized by normal fasting blood glucose levels but elevated fasting insulin levels; or mildly elevated HbA1C levels.
+Insulin resistance is characterized by normal fasting blood glucose levels but elevated fasting insulin levels or mildly elevated HbA1C levels.
 There are many treatments for this condition, but most involve dietary modification.
 [Bredesen2014 🕮 ] recommends Fasting Insulin < 7; HbA1c < 5.5.

-Lower Highly-sensitive C-Reactive Protein
+Lower Highly sensitive C-Reactive Protein

-Raise Albumin/Globulin Ratio
+Raise the Albumin/Globulin Ratio

 Neurotransmitter Balancing

-Dr. Weyrich has been trained in neurotransmitter balancing protocols, but has not treated Alzheimer's disease and dementia using this technique.
+Dr. Weyrich has been trained in neurotransmitter balancing protocols but has not treated Alzheimer's disease and dementia using this technique.

 Please see What is Neurotransmitter Balancing? for more information.